authagia/GForm-maker/README.md

 # GForm-maker
-A discord bot that creates Google form
+A discord bot that creates Google form.